-Section above entitled Chainman transition beginning on page [•] of this Proxy Statement.
-The vosing terms applicable to these and the active as determining and page [•] of this Proxy Statement.
-The vosing terms applicable to these and the active as determining and page [•] of this Proxy Statement.
-The vosing terms applicable to these and the closing price of the Company's ordinary shares on the date of grant.
+Section above entitled Chainman transition beginning on page 32 or this Proxy Statement.
+The vesting terms applicable to these and the active as determining and page 32 or this Proxy Statement.
+The vesting terms applicable to these and the closing price of the Company's ordinary shares on the date of grant of ten-year stock options awarded under the Amended 2003 Plan.
+Stock options were granted with an exercise price equal to the closing price of the Company's ordinary shares on the date of grant.
 The vesting terms applicable to these awards are described below in the footnotes to the Outstanding Equity Awards at the End of 2016 Table.
 Represents the grant date fair value of the specific award granted to the NEO.
 For information regarding assumptions used in determining such value, please refer to Note 11 to the Company's Consolidated Financial Statements contained in the Form 10-K for the year ended December 31, 2016.
 (5)